William Faithfull

 William Pitt Faithfull (11 October 1806 - 24 April 1896) was an Australian politician and pastoralist.

 Early life

 William was born at Richmond to pioneer settler William Faithfull and Susannah Pitt.
 He attended school until the age of fifteen, when he left to work on pastoral properties.
 He was granted land on the Goulburn Plains in 1827 and ran a large sheep stud; he also bred sheep at Port Phillip in the 1840s.
+Together with Peter Snodgrass, he conducted a massacre of aboriginals gathering for a ceremony of initiation rites in Wangaratta in 1838.

 On 20 January 1844 he married Mary Deane, with whom he had eight children.

 Political life

 Faithful was a member of the New South Wales Legislative Council from 1846 to 1848, and again from 1856 to 1861.

 Death

 Faithfull died at Springfield on the Goulburn Plains in 1896.